isomerpages/sportsg-sportcares/_programmes/Sport for Children & Youth.md

 ---
 SportCares uses sport and coach-mentoring to work with children and youth to build self-esteem, learn life skills and enable a strong sense of independence through personal development.
 Friendships and relationships made through sport also remove them from negative influences they may experience in their routine environment.

-We constantly work towards creating safe spaces through sport for our participants and mentioned below are the community programmes we manage, with the support of various community partners and donors.
+We constantly work towards creating safe spaces for our participants and mentioned below are the community programmes we manage, with the support of various community partners and donors.

 ##### SportCares Programmes for Children:
 * Community Futsal Programme